thycotic/wpf-docs/getting-started/native.md

-[title]: # (Native Message Handling)
+[title]: # (Native Messaging Host)
 [tags]: # (WPF)
 [priority]: # (15)

-# Thycotic Web Password Filler Native Messaging Handler
+# Native Messaging Host

-Native messaging enables a browser extension to exchange messages with a native application that is installed on the user's computer.
-The Thycotic Native Messaging Handler helps provide the Settings and Configuration options for the Web Password Filler to the web browser extension, with values that are determined by an Administrator.
-The Native Messaging Handler then deploys the determined set of values to the Web Password Filler without needing additional access over the web.
+The Thycotic Native Messaging Host is installed on a user’s computer and consists of one executable file and one configuration file.
+Each time a user’s browser is launched, the Native Messaging Host silently sends default configurations and settings to the Web Password Filler.

-The Thycotic Native message handler consists of a single executable and a configuration file.
-Each time a user’s browser is launched, the Thycotic Native Message Handler silently communicates with the Thycotic Web Password Filler to establish the default values for configuration and Settings.
-Additionally, before the Thycotic Web Password Filler attempts to retrieve any secrets associated with a URL, an exclusion list can be added, instructing the Thycotic Web Password Filler to not retrieve, populate or save secrets unless a specific page is active.
+Before the Web Password Filler attempts to retrieve any secrets associated with a URL, an exclusion list can prevent the Web Password Filler from retrieving, populating, or saving Secrets unless a specified page is active.

-## Does the Web Password Filler Require the Thycotic Native Message Handler?
+## Does the Web Password Filler Require the Thycotic Native Message Host?

-No, the Thycotic Web Password Filler can still run normally without the Thycotic Native Message Handler, however the end user will be required to supply the Secret Server URL and modify any settings to meet their needs.
-To use an exclusion list with Web Password Filler, the Native Message Handler is required.
+No, the Web Password Filler can still run normally without the Native Message Host, however the end user will be required to supply the Secret Server URL and modify any settings to meet their needs.
+To use an exclusion list with Web Password Filler, the Native Message Host is required.

-## Installing the Thycotic Native Message Handler
+## Installing the Thycotic Native Message Host

 ### Download Location

-Download the Native Message Handler installer [here](https://thy.center/wpf/link/MessingHostInstaller).
+Download the Native Message Host installer [here](https://thy.center/wpf/link/MessingHostInstaller).

 ### Requirements